Parametric evolution, addition of boundstates and generalised Lax hierarchies

 \section{Evolution in parameter space}

-The potential $U_N$ constructed by adding boundstates to $U_0$ may be viewed as the potential at time $t=0$. $U_0(x,0)$ and $U_N(x,0)$ may now be used to construct time dependent potentials $U_0(x,t)$ and $U_N(x,t)$ by letting both $U_0$ and $U_N$ satisfy one of the non-linear time evolution equations of the Lax hierarchy, given by eqs.
+The potential $U_N$ constructed by adding bound states to $U_0$ may be viewed as the potential at time $t=0$. $U_0(x,0)$ and $U_N(x,0)$ may now be used to construct time dependent potentials $U_0(x,t)$ and $U_N(x,t)$ by letting both $U_0$ and $U_N$ satisfy one of the non-linear time evolution equations of the Lax hierarchy, given by eqs.
 (2) and (3), with the same value of $m$, and letting the eigenstates $[\phi_k]$ and $[\psi_k]$ evolve according to the appropriate set of eqs.
 (5) and (6).
-Under these circumstances the boundstate eigenvalues remain unchanged while the boundstate normalisation constants and the reflection coefficients for positive energies for both potentials acquire a time dependence as discussed in section 1.
+Under these circumstances the bound state eigenvalues remain unchanged while the bound state normalization constants and the reflection coefficients for positive energies for both potentials acquire a time dependence as discussed in section 1.
 However these changes will be the same for both potentials and the reflection coefficient and transmission coefficients for the two potentials will still be related in the manner indicated by eq.
 (23).
-Therefore, if we now eliminate the $N$ boundstates of $U_N(x,t)$ by the procedure outlined in the last section the resulting potential will acquire a time dependence exactly of the form of $U_0(x,t)$.
+Therefore, if we now eliminate the $N$ bound states of $U_N(x,t)$ by the procedure outlined in the last section the resulting potential will acquire a time dependence exactly of the form of $U_0(x,t)$.
 Only for the case of reflectionless category of potentials, for which the reflection coefficient vanishes for all $t$, $U_0(x,t)$ is zero for all $t$ and $U_0$ may be viewed as being time independent.
-This identification allows us to examine a different kind of parametric evolution in which $U_0(x)$ is a potential which in general has non-vanishing reflection coefficient, but remains independent of time, and the energies $[E_k]$ at which boundstates are added are also independent of time.
+This identification allows us to examine a different kind of parametric evolution in which $U_0(x)$ is a potential which in general has non-vanishing reflection coefficient, but remains independent of time, and the energies $[E_k]$ at which bound states are added are also independent of time.

 Now suppose that a dependence of $[\phi_k]$ on a parameter $t$ can be introduced through a set of functions $[\alpha_k(t)]$ so that

 then $\phi_k(x,t)$ can still satisfy eq.
 (9) and $U_0$ may be chosen to be independent of $t$.
 The corresponding $t$ evolution of $[\psi_k(x,t)]$ may be examined by differentiating eq.
 (11) with respect to $t$ to get